Insightful questions to ask a business broker before selling your business

 However, not all business brokers guarantee stellar results – some are incompetent and will only waste your time and money, while others will work around the clock to close the deal.
 This is why hiring a business broker may be the right call to sell your business.
-If you decide to work with a broker, it is important to be thorough during the vetting process.
+If you decide to work with a broker, it is important to vet them thoroughly.
 Here is an overview of 20 insightful questions to ask a business broker before selling your business.

 How much experience do you have selling businesses like mine?

-Businesses differ in important aspects such as legal structure and operations depending on their industry.
+Depending on their industry, businesses differ in important aspects such as legal structure and operations.
 For example, restaurants are subject to more health and hygiene-based regulations than retailers, so the process of selling a restaurant differs considerably from that of selling a retail shop.

 How many businesses have you sold in my industry?